digitallawyer/openlegaldictionary/_definitions/receiver.md

-  ot persoual estate, or other things which it does not Beem reasonable to the court that either party should do; or where a party is lncom-petent to do so, as iu the case of an infant The remedy of the appointment of a receiver is one of the very oldest ln the court of chan-cery, and ls founded on the inadequacy of the remedy to be obtained in the court of ordinary jurisdiction.
+  ot persoual estate, or other things which it does not Beem reasonable to the court that either party should do; or where a party is lncom-petent to do so, as iu the case of an infant The remedy of the appointment of a receiver is one of the very oldest in the court of chan-cery, and is founded on the inadequacy of the remedy to be obtained in the court of ordinary jurisdiction.
 Bisp.
 Eq. | 576.
 See Hay ▼.
   McDaniel, 26 Ind.
 App.
 683, 60 N. B. 729; Hale v.
 Hardon, 95 Fed.
 773, 37 O. O
 published_at: '2018-07-07'